Baron-Severin/Socrata-and-Retrofit/README.md

     }
 </code></pre>

-And now we have a list of Java objects, and modular queries that can be easily changed to fit user input.
+Now we have a list of Java objects, and modular queries that can be easily changed to fit user input.

 <B>Full Application Code:</B>